-Compressor: A device designed to increase the pressure of gas for transmission through a gathering system or transmission line.
+Compressor: is a device in which the pressure of gas is raised for transmission through a gathering system or transmission line.

-Concept Plan: The preliminary development plan required to be submitted with an application for an Oil and Gas Overlay Zone District Classification.
+Concept Plan: the preliminary development plan required to be submitted with an application for an Oil and Gas Overlay Zone District Classification.